Hey Gang...I want to pass on a few tid-bits...

 1. We are going to do the Healing Workshop 2.0 on Sunday, June 11th, right after lunch, 12:45-2:45.
 I will be giving a little "heads-up taste" for any and all in the congregation who might be interested at both the June 4th and 11th services.
 Fred, HT and I think it a good thing to open the workshop up, while at the same time encouraging you, the core, to personally invite folks that you see as good candidates for expanding our team.
 Of course, the elders are invited also.

-2. I came across the following passage in book that Fred is currently reading entitled Miracle Work.
+2. I came across the following passage in a book that Fred and I are currently reading entitled Miracle Work.
 I find it refreshing and right on.
 (BTW... this book carries a back-page endorsement from Bishop Todd Hunter, an Anglican Church of

 America bishop, who just so happens to have been one of our students at Calvary Chapel Bible School, and who I first introduced to John Wimber and subsequently went on to become John's right hand man at Vineyard Ministries.)